What is Blueproof?

 Q. Is fire suppression a mandatory requirement under UK law?

-A. No. Under Welsh legislation fire suppression is a mandatory requirement, similar legislation will be implimented in Scotland.
+Answer: No. Under Welsh legislation fire suppression in new builds is a mandatory requirement, similar legislation will be implimented in Scotland.
 In such legislation, no products such as sprinklers, deluge, dry powder or mist systems are named.
 It is not the Government’s or Fire Authorities position to promote, design or name a commercial product.
 However many Fire Authorities websites promote commercial sprinkler systems.

 Q. Does Blueproof require certification?